MatthewHaas/genome_assembly/README.md

 **Note:** the file names for ```sys.argv[1]``` and ```sys.argv[2]``` can really be anything you choose, but since ```sys.argv[1]``` is the input for the python script, it must exist.
 The file name for ```sys.argv[2]``` is somewhat arbitrary, but it should be meaningful.

 # Supporting Figure S8
-## dotplot.py
+This figure was created using the [MCscan](https://github.com/tanghaibao/jcvi/wiki/MCscan-(Python-version)#pairwise-synteny-search) program.
+The script that I ran on the server was [run_jcvi.sh](run_jcvi.sh).
+I called the program JCVI in the script name rather than MCscan because the scripts are found in a directory called jcvi in the [GitHub repository for the MCscan code](https://github.com/tanghaibao/jcvi/tree/main/jcvi).

-This script was originally written by Haibao Tang and can be found [here](https://github.com/tanghaibao/jcvi).
+The [dotplot.py](dotplot.py) script was originally written by Haibao Tang and can be found [here](https://github.com/tanghaibao/jcvi).
 I am including the script here because I modified it in order to create my plots.
 The following changes were made by hard-coding my desired output into the original script:
 1. The font color of the chromosome labels and positions were changed from grey to black
 2. The labels for the x and y axes were changed to _Zizania palustris_ and _Oryza sativa_ (respectively) rather than ```wild_rice``` and ```oryza``` (which are the ```BED``` file names)
 3. The xlimit was slightly increased (along with the length of chr 15, scf 16, and scf 458 (in order to make the chromosome labels legible).